Journal of Hypertension

 The Journal of Hypertension is the Official Journal of the European Society of Hypertension and International Society of Hypertension.
 The journal consistently attracts the most important and highly innovative papers from the current research; our commitment to rapid publication ensures that these are published in the fastest time possible.
 In addition to primary papers from world-renowned experts, the Journal contains authoritative reviews that summarize and evaluate the most significant recent developments.
 Also included are special reports, original short papers containing innovative and time-sensitive information.

-Prof. Mancia, who has served for many years on the journal’s Editorial Board, succeeds Alberto Zanchetti with whom he collaborated closely.
-Alberto Zanchetti was Editor-in-Chief of Journal of Hypertension from 1995 until his death in March this year.
+He succeeds Professor Giuseppe Mancia, who has served for many years on the Journal’s Editorial Board and succeeded Professor Alberto Zanchetti as Editor-in-Chief from 2018 on.
 He invested enormous time and effort in the Journal, encouraging its growth and quality and his contribution was instrumental to its success.
 We thank Professor Mancia for his many years of dedication, service and commitment to the Journal.

 Congratulations to the new Editor and we look forward to the continuing success and development of the Journal under his editorship.